slgraff/rititx.github-io/docs/README.md

             <h5 class="card-title">Data Visualization</h5>
             <p class="card-text">Ritika Bagga is a proficient data visualization specialist with a strong skill set that encompasses various aspects of the field.
 Here are some key points about her skills:

-Tool Proficiency: Ritika is adept at using a range of data visualization tools such as Tableau, Power BI, and D3.js.
-She also has experience with Python libraries like Matplotlib, Seaborn, and Plotly, as well as R packages like ggplot2 and Shiny.

-Design Principles: She has a solid understanding of design principles, including color theory, typography, and layout, which she applies to create visually appealing and easily interpretable charts and dashboards.

 Data Interpretation: Ritika excels at interpreting complex data sets and transforming them into clear, insightful visualizations that tell a story.
 Her ability to identify key trends and patterns is a significant asset.

 Interactive Dashboards: She is skilled in creating interactive dashboards that allow users to explore data dynamically.
 These dashboards are often equipped with filters, drill-down capabilities, and other interactive elements to enhance user engagement.